stackunderflow101/blog/content/post/2021-08-28-pods-networking/index.en.md

 default via 192.168.1.1 dev eth0
 ```

+The bridge plays an important role in the network configurations.
+It provides two functionality:

+- communication between pods running on the same node goes through the bridge
+- for incoming packets destining a pod, the host routes it to the bridge and the bridge automatically dispatch the packet to the destination pod.

-In fact, Linux bridge has some performance penalty.
-Calico provides a different solution to same node pods networking.
+However, Linux bridge has some performance penalty.
+The only way to get rid of such performance impact is stop using bridges.
+Calico provides an alternative solution to bridge.

-### Same-node pods communication
+### Alternative to bridge

 ![calico](images/calico.png)

-Instead of connecting all the pods on the same node to a bridge, calico connects the other end of the veth link (`cali*`) to the host.
-How does `frontend-1` communicates with `backend-1`?
-In fact, the pods route tables are configured as:
+Instead of connecting all the pods on the same node to a bridge, calico connects the other end of the veth link (`cali*`) to the host, and same-node communication is routed by the host route table.
+The pods are configured to send all traffic to the host by the following route table configuration:

 ```shell
 default via 169.254.1.1 dev eth0